gahfy/livebinders/kdoc/library/net.gahfy.livebinders.databinding/set-mutable-auto-size-max-text-size.md

 ### Exceptions

-`IllegalArgumentException` - if the value of [size](set-mutable-auto-size-max-text-size.md#net.gahfy.livebinders.databinding$setMutableAutoSizeMaxTextSize(android.widget.TextView, androidx.lifecycle.MutableLiveData((kotlin.Int)))/size) is equal or lower than 0
+`IllegalArgumentException` - if the value of size is equal or lower than 0

 **See Also**